jwdotpark/2021_fall/concept_of_programming/readme.md

 - Reduce method executes the callback on each member of the array which results in a single output value.
 - reduce() accepts two parameters: reducer function(callback) and optional initial value.
-- Callback reducer function accepts four params: accumulator, currentValue, currentIndex and array.
+- Callback reducer function accepts four params: accumulator, currentValue, index and array.
 - If initialValue is not provided, it takes first element of the input array.

 #### Recursion